george-pov/YTSkedy/docs/api/http/platforms.md

   characters or contains any character other than ASCII letters, digits, or hyphen.
 - `400 Bad Request` when `type` is not a recognized platform type.
+- `400 Bad Request` when `publishingContent` is missing, either template id is missing or blank, or a referenced template does not exist for the selected platform type.
 - `400 Bad Request` when `publishSettings` is missing.
-- `400 Bad Request` when `publishingContent` references a template that does not exist for the selected platform type.
 - `400 Bad Request` for invalid YouTube settings: missing `credentials`, missing `credentials.clientId`, missing `credentials.clientSecret` on create, missing `credentials.refreshToken` on create, or `privacyStatus` not